-SCRIP is a form of tuition assistance.
+SCRIP is an opportunity to reduce your tuition due.
 Through this program a percentage of money spent at participating community merchants is rebated to SCHS for your tuition credit.
 Check with the finance office for information and an enrollment form.